fy23-art/E-commerce/README.md

-This is a complete customer LTV prediction pipeline featuring:
+This is an agentic ML model with complete customer LTV prediction pipeline featuring:

 - Synthetic e-commerce transactions dataset (~500 customers, ~100,000 transactions over 18 months)
 - Trained regression model predicting a customer's total spend in the next 90 days